Skip to main content

 Frequently Asked Questions

-Yes.
 LPT offers two plans with different cap structures.
-The Blueprint (BP) plan caps at $15,000 per year – once reached, agents pay only $195 per transaction.
+The Blueprint (BP) plan caps at $15,000 per year.
+Once reached, agents pay only $195 per transaction.
 The Build (BB) plan caps at $5,000 per year via $500 flat transaction fees, then drops to $195 per transaction post-cap.
 Both plans also charge a monthly fee ($89 for BP, $149 for BB) and a $500 annual fee.

 It depends on the office.
-Some Douglas Elliman offices report caps in the $21,000-$30,000 range.
+Some Douglas Elliman offices report caps in the $21,000–$30,000 range.
 Many offices do not have a cap at all, meaning agents pay the tiered percentage split on every transaction regardless of annual volume.
-This is one of the primary cost drivers when comparing Douglas Elliman to cloud-based brokerages with defined caps.
+This is a primary structural cost difference between Douglas Elliman and cloud-based brokerages with defined caps.

 LPT Realty has a 3.5 overall Glassdoor rating from approximately 70 reviews, with the Real Estate Agent role specifically rated at 4.6.
 Douglas Elliman has a Glassdoor rating of approximately 3.8 from 552–722 reviews.
 Douglas Elliman has a larger review sample given its longer history and larger agent count.

-Yes.
 LPT Realty includes E&O (errors and omissions) insurance at no additional cost in both commission plans.
 At Douglas Elliman, E&O terms vary by office and in some cases are an additional agent expense.
-LPT’s inclusion of E&O simplifies the cost picture and removes a variable expense that agents at other brokerages need to budget for separately.
-Compare All Brokerages: See how every major brokerage stacks up in our complete brokerage comparison guide.
+LPT’s inclusion of E&O within the plan fee removes a separately budgeted variable cost that agents at office-by-office brokerages typically account for independently.

 Share This Post